 - 3/4 cup (1.5 sticks or 170g) unsalted butter, softened to room temperature

 - 3/4 cup (150g) packed light or dark brown sugar

 - 2 cups (250g) all-purpose flour (spooned & leveled)

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - 1/2 cup (90g) white chocolate chips

 - Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes.
 Preheat oven to 350°F (177°C).
-Line a large baking sheet with parchment paper or a silicone baking mat.
+Line 2 large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 Keywords: triple chocolate chip cookies